 New Upper School service-learning model based on consistent relationships expanded to Grade 10

-Next Steps: Upper School service-learning model expands to grades 11 and 12; annual all-school service-learning project formalized with culmination at spring eucharist; many Innovation Grants funded to support development of experiential lessons and activities where students are learning by doing
+Next Steps: Upper School service-learning model expands to grades 11 and 12; annual all-school service-learning project formalized with culmination at spring Eucharist; many Innovation Grants funded to support development of experiential lessons and activities where students are learning by doing.

-Next Steps: On-site professional development through Stanley H. King Institute for Middle and Upper School advisors; enhanced professional development
+Next Steps: On-site professional development through Stanley H. King Institute for Middle and Upper School advisors; enhanced professional development resources.

 Second phase of Upper School renovation completed fall 2018